 Cost-Sharing - Cost-sharing refers to amounts that a member has to pay when services or drugs are received.
+(This is in addition to the plan's monthly premium.)
 Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed copay amount that a plan requires when a specific service or drug is received; or (3) any coinsurance amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service or drug is received.